 It was agreed that each of the terms are unfair as they would cause a significant imbalance in the parties’ rights and obligations arising under the contract; they were not reasonably necessary in order to protect the legitimate interests of NetSpeed; and they would cause detriment (whether financial or otherwise) to a consumer if applied or relied on by NetSpeed.

-Chrisco offered contracts that allowed its customers to purchase Christmas hampers by instalments through the year.
+Chrisco offered contracts that allowed its customers to purchase Christmas hampers by paying for the hampers in instalments throughout the year.
 Chrisco’s order form contained a term that provided that where a customer had fully paid for an order in one year, the customer would automatically roll into a “HeadStart Plan” for the next year.
-The term allowed Chrisco to continue withdrawing payments from a customer’s bank account or credit card and the money withdrawn could be put towards any future orders made by the customer.
+This term allowed Chrisco to continue withdrawing payments from a customer’s bank account or credit card.
+The money withdrawn could be put towards any future orders made by the customer.
 If a customer did not place another order, the money would be refunded without interest.
 Chrisco’s contract gave customers an opportunity to opt out of the HeadStart Plan.

 As stated, an unfair contract term is “void”.
 This means that it should be treated as if it had never come into existence.
 Consumers can therefore rely on these provisions as a defence to debt collection or contract enforcement actions.
 Importantly, a contract containing an unfair term or a prescribed unfair term will continue to bind the parties if it can exist without that term, even though the term itself is void.